Think IT. Think QUT.

 IT Second Majors

-- Computational and Simulation Science combines the study of science and mathematical models with the use of computers to provide quantitative analysis and visualisation in order to gain insight to the solution of scientific problems from a range of scientific application areas.
-Computational and Simulation Science second major graduates will be in demand, to apply the latest computing and computational techniques to specialist application areas.
+Combines the study of science and mathematical models with computers to provide quantitative analysis and visualisation to gain insight into the solution of scientific problems from various scientific application areas.
+Computational and Simulation Science second major graduates will be in demand to apply the latest computing and computational techniques to specialist application areas.

-Data Science provides the necessary skills to be a data scientist including statistical methods and data visualisation, computational tools for and data management techniques for large datasets, and high-performance computing resources and techniques.
-This unique skill-set in statistics and computing will allow you to cope with sophisticated models applied to complex and/or large datasets.
+Provides the necessary skills to be a data scientist, including statistical methods and data visualisation, computational tools and data management techniques for large datasets, and high-performance computing resources and techniques.
+This unique skill set in statistics and computing will allow you to cope with sophisticated models applied to complex and large datasets.

-You might prefer to expand the breadth of your studies by adding to your major with two minors.
-You can choose from the information technology discipline, or you can broaden your studies by completing minors that offer general knowledge and insights in study areas from across the university.
+Expand the breadth of your studies by adding to your major with one minor.
+You can choose from the information technology discipline or broaden your studies by completing minors that offer general knowledge and insights in study areas from across the university.

 IT Minors

-- Intelligent Systems explores the field of artificial intelligence and machine learning with applications in robotics and other virtual intelligent systems.
+Explore the fields of artificial intelligence and machine learning with applications in robotics and other virtual intelligent systems.

-- User Experience develops the knowledge and skills to engage in user experience design activities involving emerging technologies in order to create new forms of human-computer interaction.
+Develop the knowledge and skills needed to engage in user experience design activities involving emerging technologies to create new forms of human-computer interaction.

 Careers and outcomes